bentwheel/lgbtq-retirement-meps-analysis/README.md

 ## Population-level Estimates After Pooling MEPS Data Years

-Since our aim is to compare the experiences or healthcare expenses between LGBQT+ subpopulations and non-LGBQT+ subpopulations with a focus on individuals age 65 and up, we will not be able to meet the basic MEPS precision guidelines described above without pooling across multiple years.
-This is due to the fact that any single-year MEPS file lacks the required number of respondents (*n* \>= 60) who are age 65 and up and in same-gender marriages.
+Since our aim is to compare the healthcare experiences or expenses between LGBTQ+ subpopulations in same-gender marriages and non-LGBTQ+ subpopulations with a focus on individuals age 65 and up, we will not be able to meet the basic MEPS precision guidelines described above without pooling data across multiple years.
+This is because any single-year MEPS files lack the required number of respondents (*n* \>= 60) who are age 65 and up and in same-gender marriages.

 MEPS prescribes a methodology for pooling across multiple data years within [the documentation for the Pooled Linkage PUF](https://meps.ahrq.gov/data_stats/download_data/pufs/h036/h36u20doc.shtml).
-This PUF contains survey weights and variances at the sampling unit and demographic stratum level that enables pooling across multiple years.
+This PUF contains survey weights and variances at the sampling unit and demographic stratum level to enable pooling across multiple years.
+Sample sizes after pooling across 2014 - 2019 are shown in the figures below.

 <img src="README_files/figure-gfm/count_individ_in_sample_unwt_pool-1.png" style="display: block; margin: auto;" />